Yadnik1/SunDay-Wellness-Tracker/README.md

 - Implemented a buzzer in the device to indicate the user when the AQI went over 3, based on timer interrupts.
 - Devised a firmware for synchronizing tasks of the device and smooth wireless operation with the mobile device over Bluetooth.
 - Assembled all components on a perfboard, ensuring effective system functionality.

+The Firmware written for the device can be found in the [Sunday Firmware Folder](Sunday Firmware/)

 #### Device Firmware Flowchart
 ![Development Procedure Flowchart](images/image9.png)